-Melissa Morgan Deputy Title IX Coordinator mmorgan@harrisburgu.edu
+Melissa Morgan AVP of Student Services Deputy Title IX Coordinator mmorgan@harrisburgu.edu

-Ellyn Garcia Deputy Title IX Coordinator egarcia@harrisburgu.edu
+Ellyn Garcia AVP of Human Resources Deputy Title IX Coordinator egarcia@harrisburgu.edu

-EQUITY I RESPECT | INCLUSIVITY
+EQUITY | RESPECT | INCLUSIVITY

 Confidentiality in Sexual Misconduct Reporting

 When complainants request that their name or other identifiable information not be shared with respondents and/or that no conduct proceeding or other action be taken, HU will seek to honor that preference when possible.
 In determining how to proceed, HU will balance a complainant's request with its obligation to provide a safe and nondiscriminatory environment for all HU community members, including the respondent.